HS1 to develop augmented reality technology to virtually replicate rail assets

 Philip Pauley, Managing Director of PAULEY Group Limited, said: “PAULEY are delighted to support HS1 in their Race to Zero commitment to become the first renewable-powered railway in the country by 2030.
 Following on from our hugely successful DfT/Innovate UK First of a Kind “simulated” AR Digital Twin Station project with HS2 last year, UK Research and Innovation (UKRI) have again shown their support to demonstrate the value derived from immersive technology adoption across UK industry.
 Our collaboration with HS1, NRHS, AMRC and Athonet 5G will demonstrate how immersive technology has the power to drive operational efficiency and sustainability in line with the Industrial Strategy, UKRI and COP26 targets to help reduce whole life-cycle carbon (WLC) emissions.”

-5G, Augmented Reality (AR), Big Data, Coronavirus/COVID-19, Digital Twins, Digitalisation, High-Speed Rail, Operational Performance, Passenger Experience/Satisfaction, Signalling & Telecommunications, Sustainability/Decarbonisation, Technology & Software
+5G, Augmented Reality (AR), Big Data, Coronavirus/COVID-19, Digital Twins, Digitalisation, High-Speed Rail, Operational Performance, Passenger Experience/Satisfaction, Signalling, Control & Communications, Sustainability/Decarbonisation, Technology & Software

 Athonet UK Limited, Centre for Digital Built Britain, Department for Transport (DfT), High Speed 1 (HS1 Ltd), Innovate UK, Network Rail (High Speed) Limited, PAULEY Group Limited, University of Sheffield Advanced Manufacturing Research Centre (AMRC)